Peter Hollins (businessman): ICI

-He joined ICI in 1973, working with ICI Chemicals and Polymers.
+He joined ICI in 1973, as part of their marketing department.
 In the late 1980s, he worked with halomethanes (these compounds destroyed the ozone layer), then moving in 1987 to ICI Soda Ash Products.
 From 1989 to 1992 he was General Manager of ICI Resins BV (ICI Holland at Waalwijk).
 He then worked for a joint venture of ICI and Enichem, of Italy, called European Vinyls Corporation (EVC Brussels), as Chief Operating Officer until 1998.
 The company was floated on the Amsterdam Stock Exchange in 1994.
 It was the world's biggest producer of PVC.

 British Energy

 He became chief executive of British Energy in 1998.
 Nuclear Electric had become British Energy in 1996.
 On 7 June 2001 he resigned as chief executive.
 From 2000 to 2001 he earned £330,000.

 British Heart Foundation

-He became director general of the British Heart Foundation (BHF) in 2003.
+He became director general of the British Heart Foundation (BHF) in 2003, in this role until his departure in 2012.

 NHS

 In April 2016 he became chairman of the University Hospital Southampton NHS Foundation Trust.